manoharan12105-beep/dsa-interview-prep/Data Structures/1. LinkedList/README.md

 # 🎯 Learning Outcomes

-After completing this directory, you should understand:
+After completing this directory, you should be able to:

-- How linked lists work internally.
+- Build linked lists from scratch.
-- Difference between Singly and Doubly Linked Lists.
+- Understand the difference between Singly and Doubly Linked Lists.
-- Why linked lists provide efficient insertions and deletions.
-- How pointer manipulation works.
+- Perform insertion, deletion, traversal, and searching operations.
+- Manipulate pointers confidently.
-- How interview problems use techniques like:
+- Apply common interview techniques such as:
   - Slow & Fast Pointer
+  - Two Pointer Technique
+  - Cycle Detection
   - In-place Reversal
-  - Cycle Detection
+  - Palindrome Checking

 ---

 # 📌 Notes

-This implementation is intended for **learning and interview preparation**, focusing on building linked lists from scratch rather than relying on Java's built-in `LinkedList` class.
+This module is intended for **Data Structures learning** and **coding interview preparation**.
+It emphasizes implementing linked lists manually instead of using Java's built-in `LinkedList` class.

-It also serves as a foundation for advanced data structures such as:

-- Stack
-- Queue
-- LRU Cache
-- HashMap Chaining
-- Graph Adjacency Lists